pahrurozidev/english-daily-learning/README.md

 - i realize it more by watching you in front of you day by day: saya lebih menyadarinya dengan melihat kamu didepanmu sehari hari
 - day by day: sehari hari

+> **Saturday, 3 February 2024**

+kau selalau memepercayaiku: you always trust me padahla ku sedang berbohong: even though i'm laying betubi tubi ku melukaimu: i hurt you to much cintamu tak berubah: you love has not changed tetap seperti dulu: it's still the same as before dengarlah sayang: listen dear aku cinta padamu: i love you maafkan aku: forgive me membuat engkau sengsara: make you miserable kubaru sadar: I just realized hanya engkau yang mampu: only you are capable
+mencintaiku: love me
+dengan sepenuh hatimu: with all you heart selama ini ku sia siakanmu: all this time i wasted you menganggap dirimu tak ada: think you don't exist kau tak hiraukan hatimu: you don't care about your heart kau korbankan perasaanmu: you sacrificed your feelings cintamu tak berubah: you love has not changed tetap seperti yang dahulu: it's still the same as before dengarlah sayang aku cinta padamu: lister dear i love you maafkan aku: forgive me membuat engkau sengsara: make you miserable kubaru sadar: I just realized hanya engkau yang mampu: only you are capable
+mencintaiku: love me
+dengan sepenuh hatimu: will all your heart dengarlah sayang aku cinta padamu: listed dear i love you maafkan aku: forgive me membuat engkau sengsara: make you miserable kubaru sadar hanya engkau yang mampu mencintaku: I just realized only you capable you love me dengan sepenuh hatimu: with all your heart ku baru sadar hanya engkau yang mampu: I just realized only you are capable mencintaku denga sepenuh hatimu: love me with all your heart

 > **Friday, 2 February 2024**

 alter: ubah